nikumar1206/daily_projects/w8d4/README.md

 * Be able to set the context of a function
 * Know how to use callbacks to enforce the order of asynchronous function calls
 * Know how to write myBind

-**Towers of Hanoi**:
-* Know how to use pseudocode to structure your reasoning
-* Be able to use JavaScript classes and objects in Node
-  * Be able to use principle of object-oriented programming in JavaScript
-* Be comfortable testing methods as you write them
-* Be able to implement I/O using readline

 **TicTacToe**:
 * Be able to write object-oriented JavaScript programs comfortably